top of page

 "What are you going to contribute to the world with the time you have left on Earth?"

 In that moment of clarity, I chose to reclaim my life and my path to wellness began.
 I found recovery – one day at a time – through a program of action.
 I obtained spiritual tools necessary to maintain a life of abstinence and serenity.
 I rediscovered my appreciation for yoga through daily practice.
 My yoga mat felt like a magic carpet – it was a safe place to explore grief, sadness, loss, surrender, and acceptance; and it taught me courage, strength, and balance.
-My perspective also began to change as I combined conscious breath with mindful movement.
-I soon realized that the lessons I learned on my mat were applicable to all things off the mat; and the more I gave to recovery and yoga, the more recovery and yoga gave back to me.
+My perspective began to change as I combined conscious breathing with mindful movement.
+I soon realized that lessons learned on my mat were applicable to all things off the mat; and the more I gave to recovery and yoga, the more recovery and yoga gave back to me.
 I was ecstatic.
 Recovery and yoga had set me free.
-I felt as if my mind finally cleared after years of living in a haze.
+And I felt as if my mind had finally cleared after years of living in a haze.

 Give love and service to others by sharing my experience, strength, and hope with recovery through the practice and teachings of yoga.

 I visited a doctor.
 I was diagnosed with Degenerative Disc Disease.
-To try to relieve the pain, I tried chiropractic care, physical therapy, exercise, massage, and much more, but nothing helped.
-Then, I visited another doctor out of desperation.
+I tried chiropractic care, physical therapy, exercise, massage, and other modalities, but nothing helped relieve the pain.
+Then, out of desperation, I visited another doctor.
 He looked at my chart.
 He asked: “You’re a yoga teacher?”
 I said yes.
 He closed my file.
-He said: “You know what to do.
-Strengthen your core to support the affected area.”
+“You know what to do,” he said.
+“Strengthen your core to support the affected area.”

-Now, it's 2020...
-It's been quite a few years since the events described above.
-And life has continued to offer many opportunities for me to learn about love and service.
+Now, it's 2024...
+It’s been quite a few years since the events described above.
+And life has continued to offer many opportunities for me to deepen my awareness about recovery, yoga, love, and service.
 For example, I am now a father to a beautiful little girl.
-I create audio courses for a meditation app and website.
-I write articles regularly for yoga magazines and wellness websites.
-I have been interviewed about my work with yoga and recovery by Yoga Digest, Life By Me, Alignyo, Mantra Wellness, Role/Reboot, Origin, Sivana East, Sivana, Neon Tommy, Recovery 2.0, and Malibu Times.
-I was invited to be a yoga ambassador for lululemon and Manduka.
-I lead yoga retreats.
-I facilitate meditation workshops.
-My classes are available through many websites.
-I am writing a book now about the principles of recovery.
-And, thank God, I am still sober, one day at a time, for more than 10 years now.
+I get to create audio courses and meditations for Insight Timer.
+I write articles and contribute content for yoga magazines and wellness websites including Newsweek and Well + Good.
+I have been interviewed about my work by Yoga Digest, Life By Me, Rise Recover Live, The Healing Place, Healing the Divide, Sun and Moon Sober Living, Mantra Wellness, Sivana East, Neon Tommy, Recovery 2.0, Voyage LA, and Malibu Times.
+I was invited to be a yoga ambassador for lululemon and Manduka, as well as Yoga Aid and YogaEarth.
+I lead yoga retreats, facilitate meditation workshops, and offer talks at special events.
+And my book about the principles of recovery and yoga is now available worldwide.
+And, thank God, I am still sober, one day at a time, for more than 14 years now.